Skip to content

 Type detection

 The specified directory can contain mixed types of IaC files.
-Trivy automatically detects config types and applies relevant policies.
+Trivy automatically detects config types and applies relevant checks.

 For example, the following example holds IaC files for Terraform, CloudFormation, Kubernetes, Helm Charts, and Dockerfile in the same directory.